 - Records video and audio

-- Free to use (paid version with extra features is also available)
+- Free to use (paid version with even more features is available)

 2. QuickTime Player